 About the Multimedia Archives

-The Photograph Archive houses over 1300 separate photograph collections, which together contain approximately 3 million photographs representing almost all historic formats such as daguerreotypes, tintypes, cartes-de-viste, ambrotypes, albumen prints, panoramas, and cyanotypes, as well as more modern color and black and white prints, transparencies, and negatives.
-The Audio-Visual Archive contains over 900 collections and includes; audio cassettes, reel-to-reel tapes, vinyl recording discs, VHS, 8mm, Super-8, 16mm, and 35mm film and more.
+The Multimedia Archives houses over 2,000 separate photograph collections, which together contain approximately 3 million photographs.
+The collections represent all historic formats such as daguerreotypes, tintypes, cartes-de-viste, ambrotypes, albumen prints, panoramas, and cyanotypes, as well as more modern color and black and white prints, transparencies, slides, and negatives.
+The Multimedia Archive also contains born-digital and digitized images.

 Molly Rose Steed